tareqimbasher/renamex/README.md

 `--title-case | -t`

 Capitalizes the first character of every word in the name.
 A new word is identified if it is preceded with a space or if it is the first word in the name.
+Words that are all CAPS will be considered acronyms and will not be title cased.
+Only relevant if passed with `--title-case`.

 #### File Extensions
 `--include-ext`